16. Environments and evaluation (*)

 }

 Assume that some_container is large, e.g., it is generated on the fly by reading a data stream of size \(n\).
 The runtime of the above algorithm will depend on the data structure used.
 If the counter is a list, then, theoretically, the worst-case performance will be \(O(n^2)\) (if all keys are unique).
-On the other hand, for environments, it will be faster by one order magnitude: down to amortised \(O(n)\).
+On the other hand, for environments, it will be faster by one order of magnitude: down to amortised \(O(n)\).

 Exercise 16.3